SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## Furthermore, the League of Nations and colonial aftermath of the first world war were neither democratic nor liberating for the citizens of the world.

-Woodrow Wilson and his fourteen points of January 1918 were hailed as the
+If there was one thing Lenin and Woodrow Wilson could agree on, it was that the secret and unprincipled international politics of the past had led the world into anarchy.
+Wilson\'s fourteen points of January 1918 were hailed as the

 ## Furthermore, no states could achieve widespread liberty?